 We understand life happens, and not always when you expect it.
-Sometimes, the need to schedule an emergency dental visit at a moment's notice is a must.
-When that happens, we're here for you.
+Sometimes, scheduling an emergency dental visit at a moment’s notice is a must.
+When that happens, we’re here for you.

 Each day, our team blocks off a portion of the schedule for dental emergencies so that when you’re in need, we can be of service quickly.

-We welcome patients of all walks of life to choose us in the event of a dental emergency.
+We welcome patients from all walks of life to choose us in the event of a dental emergency.
 Some common types of emergency visits include:

 For dental emergency appointments, we can make ourselves available after hours and on select weekends.